 Dr Andrew Dobrotwir is a specialist consultant radiologist and MR guided Focused Ultrasound Specialist at Future Medical Imaging Group.
 Dr Dobrotwir is a founder and director of Future Medical Imaging Group.
 He established the first MR guided Focused Ultrasound treatment centre in Australia over a decade ago, pioneering world first treatments and has extensive practical experience in the field of Focused Ultrasound treatment.
 Published in this highly specialised field and sharing his wealth of knowledge, he both mentors and trains specialist colleagues in MR guided Focused Ultrasound treatment.
 Visit the FMIG website.

 Dr Mina Ghaly is a movement disorder neurologist who offers the full range of advance neurological treatments, including deep brain stimulation.
-Our rehabilitation specialists and neuropsychologists also play crucial roles in the delivery of multidisciplinary care.
+Rehabilitation specialists and neuropsychologists also play crucial roles in the delivery of multidisciplinary care.

-Whilst Neuravive is the centrepiece of our specialised clinic, our broad range of expertise means that we are able to offer the most appropriate and effective treatment(s) based in each individual patient’s condition and needs.
+Whilst Neuravive is the centrepiece of this specialised clinic, Precision’s broad range of expertise means that we are able to offer the most appropriate and effective treatment(s) based in each individual patient’s condition and needs.

 Focused Ultrasound- Single Treatment, Non-Invasive

 Neuravive is a relatively new MRI-guided noninvasive treatment, used primarily to treat essential tremor and tremor-dominant Parkinson’s disease, but with expanding indications which make this an exciting addition to modern neurosurgery.